 Despite the developing world financial crisis, many commercial banks, particularly smaller community banks (defined as those with assets under \$1 billion), were positioned to avoid many of these adverse effects.
 Those banks that actively originated residential mortgage loans for resale as securitized assets without recourse, were generally immune to excessive credit risk on their balance sheets.
 Moreover, securitization avoided interest rate risk as well as the need for additional capital.
 Unless these banks purchased mortgage backed securities in the secondary market, they were able to avoid extreme difficulties.
 These same banks still faced short term liquidity issues as markets seized up during the crisis.
 They also faced declining loan demand as the economy fell into a sharp recession.
 This adversely affected their earnings but generally not their viability.
-The securitization process including the originate and distribute process is described in detail in Acharya and Richardson, 2009.

 The area of greatest concern for regulators became commercial real estate loans, especially construction loans and land acquisition and development loans.
 Unlike residential mortgage loans which must generally conform to established standards for resale, construction and land development loans are not generally as homogeneous and therefore are less likely candidates for resale as securitized assets.
 These loans therefore tend to stay on the bank's balance sheet.
 As the crisis in real estate deepened and the economy slowed, many of these loans began to be classified as past due, and subsequently non-performing.
 As construction companies faced cancellations, many of these loans became uncollectible and were subsequently written off.
 Land development loans faced a similar fate.
 These write-downs depleted bank capital and posed serious solvency threats.
-See Bair, 2010 for additional discussion) Exhibit 3 (Appendix) depicts the declining growth rates for commercial real estate loans including non-farm, non-residential properties, 1-4 family residential properties and, of course, construction and land development loans.
+Exhibit 3 depicts the declining growth rates for commercial real estate loans including non-farm, non-residential properties, 1-4 family residential properties and, of course, construction and land development loans.
 The latter category which shows the sharpest declines is the primary focus of this paper.